Skip to content

 fps: 6060 fpsBalance between smoothness and load

-bitrate: 81928 Mbit/sOptimal for a 20 MHz WFB channel
+bitrate: 81928 MbpsOptimal for a 20 MHz WFB channel

-gopSize: 1.01 secondFast recovery after packet loss
+gopSize: 1.01 secondFast recovery (only effective when resilience: "off")

 Bitrate and channel width

-Match the bitrate to the WFB-ng throughput:
+Choose the bitrate according to the WFB-ng throughput:

 1.6 Service startup order